 It's, of course, better than buying the frozen ones, which tend to be more expensive.
 In fact, freezing strawberries is easier than you think.
 And you don't have to do a lot either.
 I freeze three such bags and they work well for me for the whole year.
 As a result, I can make almost all desserts, drinks and frozen treats that call for strawberries.
 Every time I need I just dig into the freezer and pick as many as I need.

-First – Choose the best strawberries in the market you can find.
+First, choose the best strawberries in the market you can find.
 They should be deep red and firm.
 These are sweeter and freeze well.

-Spread them on a clean kitchen cloth.
+Then, spread them on a clean kitchen cloth.
 Wipe them dry.
 This is important that you wipe them dry.

 Take the stalks off - fish out the bad or soft ones that won't freeze well.